Equipment, Toys, & Calming Aids

 Head collars provide the extra control needed when walking large, strong dogs and/or when working with a dog who may be reactive to sights, sounds, etc. If your dog is reacting to people or other dogs on walks, a behavioral consultation appointment is recommended.

-GENTLE LEADER SIZE SMALL
+GENTLE LEADER HEAD COLLAR

 HALTI HEAD COLLAR